Skip to main content

 system['X.01'].message

-# Chained access
+# Chained nested access

 oil.system.temperature